-A Well-Formed Query Helps a Search Engine Understand User Intent in the Query
+A Well-Formed Query Helps Search Engines Understand User Intent in the Query

 After Rewriting a Query

-Once a query is rewritten, it many be “submitted to the search system and search results returned that are responsive to the rewritten query.”
+Once a query is rewritten, it may be “submitted to the search system and search results returned that are responsive to the rewritten query.”

 The patent also tells us about “people also search for X” queries (first patent I have seen them mentioned in.)